Honorary Foreign Member

-Nominations may be submitted at any time, but materials must be submitted by November 1, 2013, to be considered for the next award.
+Nominations may be submitted at any time, but materials must be submitted by November 1, 2017, to be considered for the 2018 award, which will be presented at the January 2019 AHA annual meeting in Chicago.
 It will be necessary to resubmit recommendations made earlier if they are to be considered again; files will not be reactivated.
 A complete nomination should include a letter of nomination that contains specific details addressing the criteria listed above, a two-page CV of the nominee with a summary of major publications, and a minimum of two supporting letters of recommendation.
 The package should not exceed 20 pages.
-Please e-mail all submission materials to firstname.lastname@example.org and be sure to include “Honorary Foreign Member: [Nominee’s Name]” in the subject line.
+Please email all submission materials to firstname.lastname@example.org and be sure to include “Honorary Foreign Member: [Nominee’s Name]” in the subject line.

 Boubakar Barry, Univ.
 Cheikh Anta Diop, Dakar, Senegal